What Are Florida Premises Liability Laws?

 Medical expenses are one of the most common damages you can recover from a premises liability claim.
 The reason is most premises liability accidents result in injuries that need urgent and ongoing treatment.

-Your medical expenses include doctor’s visits, hospital stays, prescriptions, assistive devices, and physical therapy.
+Your medical expenses include doctor’s visits, hospital stays, prescriptions, assistive devices, physical therapy, and more.
 A lawyer can help you identify these damages and determine if you can be compensated under Florida premises liability law.

-If you had a source of income at the time of the accident, you may also pursue lost wages as damages.
+If you had a job at the time of the accident, and your injuries prevented you from working, you may also pursue compensation for your lost wages.
 Your previous pay stubs may help estimate the income lost when you were not working due to the injuries.
 They can also help estimate future lost income and earning capacity.

 James (Jim) Magazine is a Florida Board Certified Civil Trial lawyer who has spent his career helping injured victims.
 Jim is licensed to practice law in the State of Florida since 1990 and is also admitted to practice at the Appellate level and admitted to the United States Supreme Court.